f5devcentral/f5-agility-labs-irules/docs/class2/class2.rst

 you the power and flexibility to fill those gaps, and these labs provide just a taste of some of that power.
 In the following, you’ll see a handful of ways to use iRules to defend and protect against malicious activity in your enterprise.
-We’re presenting this guide in the form of a “cookbook” that you can follow in any order, and as needed to solve specific problems.

-Ultimately though, this is an **incomplete** cookbook.
-There’s simply no way to include iRules code for every possible vulnerability, and we’d rather not hand you a 500-page document.
+Ultimately though, this is **incomplete**.
+There’s simply no way to include iRules code for every possible vulnerability, and we’d rather not hand you a 500-page guide.
 If you need to fix some specific security issue that we haven’t included here, or simply have questions, please let the F5 DevCentral community know.